csdl/csdl.github.io/README.md

 It's useful to note that this is not the complete list of authors.
 For my site, I want to omit certain collaborators who were not members of CSDL from appearing in the drop-down list of authors in the Paper section.
 To do this, you just specify their name in [src/src/data/PaperData.authormap.filterlist.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.authormap.filterlist.json).
 Of course, the "filtered" author names still appear in the actual citation of a paper; they just can't be searched for using the dropdown.
 (I did this because the dropdown containing all coauthors would have well over 100 items and that seemed too much.)

-In addition to writing out [src/src/data/PaperData.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.json), the script generates two index files which reduces computation in the deployed site.
+In addition to writing out [src/src/data/PaperData.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.json), the script generates several index files which reduces computation in the deployed site.
 These index files are [src/src/data/PaperData.authormap.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.authormap.json), [src/src/data/PaperData.keywordmap.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.keywordmap.json), and [src/src/data/PaperData.yearmap.json](https://github.com/csdl/csdl.github.io/blob/src/src/src/data/PaperData.yearmap.json).

 ### Members